-Sometime in the next three years, if you’re employed, you’ll be enrolled into a pension unless you opt out.
+Sometime in the next year, if you’re employed, you’ll be enrolled into a pension unless you opt out.
 Take advice before you say no because it’s a good deal and you don’t want to lose out!

 If you don’t have an ISA, you should get one, and if you do, you should aim to use all of your tax free allowance each year.

 Louise Oliver, of Taylor Oliver Financial Planners, says you should start off by asking yourself how risk adverse you are.
 If you want to minimise risk as far as possible, you might be better off sticking to a cash ISA.

 If you’re prepared to take on a little more risk, she suggests looking at collective investments.
 A collective investment is a product which is managed by a stock broker, who invests into different asset classes on behalf of a variety of people, making sure to minimize their tax liability.